H3JFC/shed/COMMERCIAL-LICENSE.md

 ### 1.1 General Use

-Shed LLC grants you a **non-exclusive, non-transferable, limited license** to install and use the Software in accordance with the license type you have purchased.
+Hector Friedman-Cintron grants you a **non-exclusive, non-transferable, limited license** to install and use the Software in accordance with the license type you have purchased.
 This Software is **licensed, not sold**.

 ### 1.2 Individual License